 We detect this by noting "Mozilla" fragments anywhere but at the start and we tentatively hide them from appearing in our user agent listing or database.

 To avoid this, if you decide you need "Mozilla" in your User Agent, make sure to put it at the very start.

 Overly long user agents tend to indicate that there's something wrong with your user agent: perhaps it's intentionally malicious/spammy, or perhaps there was a problem that it was sent to our servers (eg. One of our API customers sent it malformed).
 Any user agents longer than 512 characters get marked as "weird" by us and won't appear in the database.
 We often see user agents with long repeating fragments, long totally random strings or several user agents joined together.

-Our database can handle the long user agents (although we don't include them in our user agent database dumps), however other websites which also record or handle user agent strings may struggle if their database isn't configured properly.
+Our database can handle the long user agents, however other websites which also record or handle user agent strings may struggle if their database isn't configured properly.
 It's best to keep your software's user agent well under 256 characters long.

 Let whatismybrowser.com know about your new software!
 We are always happy to add detection for developers who contact us to let us know of the software that they're developing.
 Please include a user agent (including examples of any variations) along with basic explanations of each and any unique fragments so that we can test that we're detecting it the right way.

 Doing this will ensure that the thousands of companies who use our API will know what software their users are using.

 Seriously, we live and breath user agents (yes, as weird as that sounds) and we're always happy to contribute our 2 cents on your thoughts about your user agent.
 If you're developing a new browser, app, script or anything else that sends user agent headers, we're happy to tell you what we think and give you some constructive feedback.

 Just head over to our contact form and send us your thoughts!